It all started around 2013: I was going through a course on Machine Learning by Andrew Ng.

 As every other hacker out there I also hoped to make it sustainable, so in October 2015 I added $4 monthly subscription with 2 weeks trial.
 To be honest I wasn’t very serious about it at that point.
 I just wanted to play with Stripe, see if people would actually pay.
 And they did!
 Overall I have collected about $300 in revenue.

-An interesting thing that I noticed was that people subscribe and then stop using the product, without unsubscribing (I did have the unsubscribe button on the profile, no questions asked).
+An interesting thing that I noticed was that people subscribed and then stopped using the product, without unsubscribing (I did have the unsubscribe button on the profile, no questions asked).
 I ended up manually cancelling a bunch of subscriptions on Stripe without updating the app DB, so people could still use the service (which they didn’t anyways).

 In numbers